Best Shortwave Radio For Preppers – Top Choices

 (check on amzn)

-So what’s an equivalent best shortwave radio that’s in production today?
+So what’s an equivalent best shortwave radio for preppers that’s in production today?

-The Best Shortwave Radio In Production Today – Tecsun PL990
+Best Shortwave Radio In Production Today – Tecsun PL990 – Portable Battery-operated

 Tecsun is a leader in the shortwave radio industry.
-The PL-990 was first introduced during the fall of 2020.
-It is an upgrade to the still-available and very popular PL-880 (another excellent choice).
+The PL-990 was first introduced in the fall of 2020.
+It is an upgrade to the still-available and very popular PL-880 (another excellent choice, a bit more budget-conscious, keep reading…).

 Tecsun PL990